Terms and Conditions

 Times

-50. The judge can provide minute reminders.
+55. The clerk may provide minute reminders.

-51. These times may be varied as the organisers see fit on the day.
+56. These times may be varied as the organisers see fit on the day.
 Any changes will be communicated to all participants in advance of the affected round.

-Problem and Bundle
+Problem, Skeletons and Bundle

-54. These bundles will be sent to the email provided at sign up by no later than 6pm on Friday 31st May 2024.
+59. These bundles will be sent to the email provided at sign up by no later than 6pm on Friday 13th March 2025.

 Judges

-63. In reaching a decision, the judge shall take into account in particular the following matters:
+72. In reaching a decision, the judge shall take into account in particular the following matters:

 Complaints